 Seeing a micro-preemie inside the NICU may not be a pretty sight.
 Their body will be tiny, with visible veins.
 You will also find the below equipment attached to support various functions of their body.

 - Respiratory support

 As their lungs are underdeveloped, micro-preemies need external ventilation support to help them breathe.
-Usually, endotracheal tubes (ET tubes) work as an interface between the baby and the ventilator and help them breathe.
+A number of devices are used in the NICU to provide respiratory support like nasal cannula, oxygen hood, ventilators etc. Sometimes endotracheal tubes (ET tubes) work as an interface between the baby and the ventilator and help them breathe.
 These tubes pass through the vocal cords and come out of their mouth.
 If the baby can breathe independently, then lesser invasive methods, such as the continuous positive airway pressure (CPAP), where a mask is strapped to the baby’s mouth, are used (4).